BJP launches campaign themes, says choice between decisive Narendra Modi & Oppn's chaos

-Launching the campaign, party leader Arun Jaitley said the choice for people in polls will be between the "cohesive and tested" rule of Prime Minister Narendra Modi and "chaos and mahamilawat" offered by the opposition.

-With the tag line "Phir ek bar, Modi sarkar" (Modi government, once more), the BJP on April 7 unveiled its campaign highlights, which included the Modi government's "befitting" reply to terrorism by "hitting terrorists by entering enemy territory".
+Taking a swipe at the Opposition, Arun Jaitley said people have to decide between a government led by one captain or a team of 11 players, and that of 40 captains.

-Launching the campaign, party leader Arun Jaitley said the choice for people in polls will be between the "cohesive and tested" rule of Prime Minister Narendra Modi and "chaos and mahamilawat" offered by the opposition.
+Senior BJP leader Arun Jaitley on April 7 launched the party's campaign themes for the Lok Sabha polls and asserted that the choice for people in the elections will be between the "cohesive and tested" government of Prime Minister Narendra Modi and "chaos and mahamilawat" offered by the Opposition.

-The party's campaign will centre on Prime Minister Narendra Modi's five-year performance, including on the national security front, "honesty", and his ability to take big decisions, Jaitley told reporters.
+His party's campaign with the tag line of "Phir ek bar, Modi sarkar" (Modi government, once more) will centre on the Modi's five-year performance, including on the national security front, "honesty", and his ability to take big decisions among other issues, Jaitley told reporters.

-The BJP also Sunday launched a television campaign for the polls focussing on development and welfare steps taken by the Modi-government, including schemes likes 'Kisan Samman' under which farmers will get Rs 6,000 in three installments and initiatives taken under the Swachch Bharat Mission.

-Campaign material also emphasised on the "clean image" of the government, India's "growing stature" at the global level, the Ayushmaan Bharat health insurance scheme and actions like "crackdown" on corruption and black money.

-The Union minister said these promises are not merely for future as the government has fulfilled them in its five-year term.
+The Union minister said these promises are not for future as the government has fulfilled them in its five year term.

 Jaitley was joined by Union minister Piyush Goyal and BJP general secretary Bhupender Yadav, among others, at the press conference, where they also released slogans and video materials for the party's campaign.